Trend watch: Sanitation & safety

-According to Foodservice Equipment & Supplies, warewashing and safety equipment and sanitation supplies will account for around 20% of an operator’s equipment and supplies budget in 2021.
+According to Foodservice Equipment & Supplies, warewashing and safety equipment and sanitation supplies accounted for around 20 percent of an operator’s equipment and supplies budget in 2021.

 When evaluating your equipment solutions, think about how high-tech dishwashers or sanitizers, touchless cooking equipment with pedals or sensors, touchless handwashing sinks or stations and automated equipment could benefit your operation.